buyallmemes/blog-api/posts/20240422-testing-guideline.md

 The new component could be easily controlled, mocked, and tested.
 This speeds up tests considerably and makes the code much cleaner in general.

-Although some literature suggests that talking to a database or a queue during unit test is fine, I disagree.
+Although some literature suggests that talking to a database or a queue during a unit test is fine, I disagree.
-I like to keep my unit tests simple, fast and away from the network.
+I like to keep my unit tests simple, fast, and away from the network.

 ### Keep your tests 100% deterministic